mijalapenos/importance-sampling-pytorch/README.md

+# Importance sampling for PyTorch

-Attempt to implement https://github.com/idiap/importance-sampling for PyTorch.
+Attempt to implement a demo of https://github.com/idiap/importance-sampling for PyTorch.
+Work in progress.

 Article: https://arxiv.org/abs/1803.00942